Photo credit: KORAIL

-* Please refer to the KORAIL homepage for more detailed train schedule of each station.
+* Please refer to the KORAIL homepage for a more detailed train schedule of each station.

-General seat & Family seat for four – Tickets can be purchased using smartphone application or online or on-site.
+General seat & Family seating for four – Tickets can be purchased using the KORAIL smartphone application, online, or on-site.

-Set (room) seats – Tickets for a couple room for two or a family room for four can only be purchased at KORAIL homepage.
+Set (room) seats – Tickets for a couple room for two or a family room for four can only be purchased on the KORAIL homepage.

 ☞ Fare (Adult)